jamesjuett/github-invites/README.md

 npm install
 ```

-A post-install script should created template `.env` and `emails.json` files.
+A post-install script will create template `.env` and `emails.json` files.

 ## Github Configuration